Sprayer

 Adaptation to traction equipment

-• power available at the power take-off
+• power available from the PTO

 • tractor balance for mounted sprayers